1 - Access Cluster

 Authentication

-The Kubernetes API server acquires the necessary information for user or account authentication from certificates or authentication tokens and proceeds with the authentication process.
+The Kubernetes API server obtains the information required for authenticating a user (User) or a service account (ServiceAccount) from certificates or authentication tokens, and then carries out the authentication process.

-For a detailed explanation of using kubectl and kubeconfig, refer to
+For detailed information on using kubectl and kubeconfig, refer to

 Accessing the Cluster.